yaauie/elipsa/README.md

 ### Ratio

 The `:ratio` parameter is option and defaults to the rational `7/8`.
 This parameter helps elipsa know when to abandon word-boundary splitting and just show as much as possible.
-If word-split-lenght:desired-length ratio falls below the `:ratio`, word-split is not used.
+If `word-split-length`:`desired-length` ratio falls below the `:ratio`, word-split is not used.

 ~~~ ruby
 # without ratio support, too much could get truncated when there is no